F0lak/dm_open_ref/ref/skin/input.md

 +   [on-focus](/ref/skin/param/on-focus.md)
 +   [text](/ref/skin/param/text.md)

-Note that when in \"standard\" mode of accepting user commands, built-in verbs like `.click`, or local commands like `.winset`, are not accepted when typed in.
+Note that when in "standard" mode of accepting user commands, built-in verbs like `.click`, or local commands like `.winset`, are not accepted when typed in.
 This kind of command can still be entered manually through the Client menu of the Options & Messages window.